 Step-by-Step Instructions for Making Homemade Kahlua

-- 5 X cups of freshly brewed, hot coffee
+- 5 cups of freshly brewed, hot coffee

-- 5 Vanilla Beans OR 5 tablespoon of vanilla extract
+- 5 Vanilla Beans OR 5 tablespoons of vanilla extract

-- 5 X cups of rum or vodka
+- 5 cups of preferred spirits (rum or vodka are great!)

-- Stir all of the sugar into the hot coffee, stirring until all of the coffee is completely dissolved.
-Once done, leave it to cool down.
+- Stir the sugar into the hot coffee until all of the sugar is dissolved, then let it cool down.

 - Next, add in your vanilla and the alcohol of your choosing.
-Give it all a good stir.
+Stir!

-- When you uncover your mixture, you need to strain the mixture, remove the beans, and place it into air-tight bottles (glass is always better than plastic).
+- When you uncover your mixture, strain it, remove the beans, and place it into air-tight bottles (glass is always better than plastic).